SamLn/SiteMonitor/README.md

 # SiteMonitor
-A tool to monitor a website for changes
+A tool to monitor a website for changes using python and the BeautifulSoup library